eriqande/genoscape-bioinformatics/README.md

             AACGAACG    GT132
             AGTACAAG    L549

         It has 96 lines it.
-One line for each bird on the plate.
+One line for each bird on the plate. \*\*Note: As currently written...the IDs can't have periods in them.
+I should fix that...
     3.  a file called `data-defs.sh` that holds all the variables that will be sent to the scripts.
 This file is merely a shell script that defines variables that will be used in the scripts.
-At the current time there are only 4 things that need to be set, and it is pretty self-explanatory.
+At the current time there are only 5 things that need to be set, and it is pretty self-explanatory.
 The definitions will grow, but for now they are as shown in the `data-defs.sh` file for Plate 1 of the Silvereye data.
 Note that any comments can be put in there following a `#`.
 Note that you **cannot have any spaces around the equals signs** when you make this file.

         ``` sh
+        PROGDEFS=/u/home/k/kruegg/genoscape-bioinformatics/program-defs.sh  # file that defines the paths.
         READ1=rawdata/Silvereye-Plate1_S36_L005_R1_001.fastq.gz # fastq.gz file for Read one.
         READ2=rawdata/Silvereye-Plate1_S36_L005_R2_001.fastq.gz # paths relative to the Plate_1 directory.
         BC2COL=ZOLA-1-barcodes-2col.txt # The two column barcode file